mkhammash/poc-in-a-box/README.md

 | $GROUP   | |

 ### Directories
 The directory bin holds scripts and executables that will be used as part of the POV.
 The directory 'all' holds convenience scripts that will be documented later.
-The directories 'cloud', 'group', 'knoxville', 'memphis' and 'nashville' align with Prisma namespaces.
-The mapping is as follows:
+The directories 'cloud', 'group', 'knoxville', 'memphis' and 'nashville' align with Prisma namespaces and we will refer to them collectively as "namespace directories".
+We will refer to the directories 'knoxville', 'memphis' and 'nashville' as the "apps".
+The namespace directories map to Prisma Cloud namespaces as follows:

 | Directory | Prisma Namespace | Tag | Alias |
 | :--- | :--- | :--- | :--- |